 top of page

-Design that welcomes everybody
+Design that welcomes everybody.

-without compromise.
+Without compromise.

-It's Time To Reinvent Architecture
+To Reinvent Architecture

 The architect and universal design expert transformed a wheelchair user’s Berkeley home with an inconspicuous elevator.
 But he believes there are many ways to approach aging in place.